Parornix loganella

 Parornix loganella is a moth of the family Gracillariidae.
 It is found from Fennoscandia and northern Russia to the British Isles, Denmark and the Baltic States.

+Description

 The wingspan is 9–11 mm.
 The head is grey mixed with dark brown.
 Palpi white.
 Forewings blackish-fuscous; numerous costal strigulae, a spot in disc posteriorly, and two dorsal spots white; a black apical dot; cilia fuscous, terminal half white except on tornus, with a black subapical line.
 Hindwings are dark grey.
 The larva is pale green; dorsal line darker; head brown; segment 2 with four black spots.

+Biology

 The larvae feed on Betula species.
 They mine the leaves of their host plant.
 The mine, larva and pupa cannot be distinguished from those of Parornix betulae.